Kernel Truncated Regression Representation for Robust Subspace Clustering: Introduction

 \section{Introduction}

-Subspace clustering is one of the most popular techniques for data analysis, which has attracted increasing interests from numerous areas, such as computer vision, image analysis, and signal processing~\cite{Parsons2004}.
-With the assumption of high-dimensional data lying in a union of low-dimensional subspaces, subspace clustering aims to seek a set of subspaces to fit a given data set and perform clustering based on the identified subspaces.
+Subspace clustering is one of the most popular techniques for data analysis, which has attracted increasing interests of researchers from various areas, such as computer vision, image analysis, and signal processing~\cite{Parsons2004}.
+With the assumption that high-dimensional data are approximately drawn from a union of low-dimensional subspaces, subspace clustering aims to seek a set of subspaces to fit a given data set and performs clustering based on the identified subspaces~\cite{soltanolkotabi2014robust}.

-During past decades, many subspace clustering methods have been proposed, which can be roughly classified into four categories: 1) iterative approaches~\cite{Bradley2000k}; 2) statistical approaches~\cite{Rao2008,Derksen2007}; 3) algebraic approaches~\cite{Costeira1998, Gear1998,Vidal2005}; and 4) spectral clustering-based approaches~\cite{Ng2002,Von2007, Cheng2010, Elhamifar2013, Liu2013, Lu2012, Lu2013, Patel2014, Zhen2014, Peng2015, liu2015spectral, Peng2016, Peng2016:Connections_full}.
-In recent years, spectral clustering-based approaches have achieved the state-of-the-art in subspace clustering, of which the key is finding a block-diagonal affinity matrix, where the element of the matrix denotes the similarity between two data points and the block-diagonal structure means that only the similarity among intra-cluster data points is nonzero.
+During the past decades, numerous approaches have been developed for subspace clustering, which can be roughly classified into the following four categories: iterative approaches~\cite{Fan2016}, statistical approaches~\cite{Rao2008}, algebraic approaches~\cite{Vidal2005} and spectral clustering-based approaches~\cite{Von2007, zhen2014locally}.
+In recent years, spectral clustering-based approaches have attracted more attention and achieved state-of-the-art performance in image clustering and motion segmentation~\cite{zhou2018deep}.
+The key of this kind of approaches is to find a block-diagonal affinity matrix, where the element of the matrix denotes the similarity between two corresponding data points and the block-diagonal structure means that only the similarity between two intra-cluster data points is nonzero.